 7.1 Can I make chocolate cake in advance?

-Yes, you can bake the chocolate cake in advance.
-Store it in an airtight container at room temperature for up to two days or refrigerate for longer freshness.
+Yes, you can bake ahead.
+Store in an airtight container at room temp for up to 2 days or refrigerate longer.

 7.2 How do I store leftover chocolate cake?

-To store leftover cake, cover it well with plastic wrap or place it in an airtight container.
-It can be kept at room temperature for a few days or refrigerated for up to a week.
+Cover with plastic wrap or keep in an airtight box.
+It's fine at room temp for a few days or in the fridge up to a week.

 7.3 Can I use frozen strawberries?